No3x/jrule-gradle-jar/README.md

 ## Getting Started

 Here is a guideline to help you get started to write rules in Java with jrule.
-It uses the feature to deploy rules as jar to the `rules-jar` direcotry.
+It uses the feature to deploy rules as jar to the `rules-jar` directory.

-> For nice *sync support* copy the contents of this project to `/etc/automation/jrule` and make sure to open it in your IDE (so make sure you are on the openhab
+> For nice *sync support* copy the contents of this project to `/etc/automation/jrule/` and make sure to open it in your IDE (so make sure you are on the openhab
 > server filesystem or on a mapped network drive.
 This way you IDE will pick up new items and the generated jar is picked up by jrule).

 ## Folder Structure

-The workspace contains of the following:
+The workspace (after jrule is initialized) contains of the following:

 - `items`: items src from openhab (ignore)
 - `jar/jrule-items.jar`: compiled items to jar (added as dependency)